-33. With the consent of the Complainant, Respondent and the Inspector or Staff Sergeant of Human Resources and Administration, the Investigator may mediate the complaint.
-If the complaint is resolved the Investigator will prepare a settlement agreement in writing describing the terms of the resolution.
-All parties involved in the dispute will sign the resolution, a copy of which will be provided to the Complainant, the Respondent and the Inspector or Staff Sergeant of Human Resources and Administration.
-A copy may be placed on the personnel files of both the Complainant and the Respondent.
-The Inspector or Staff Sergeant of Human Resources and Administration will monitor the implementation of the resolution, if appropriate.
+- 34. With the consent of the Complainant, Respondent and the Inspector, Human Resources, the Investigator may mediate the complaint, and if the complaint is resolved the Investigator will prepare a settlement agreement in writing describing the terms of the resolution. - 35.
+All parties involved in the dispute will sign the resolution, a copy of which shall be provided to the Complainant, the Respondent and the Inspector, Human Resources, and a copy may be placed on the personnel files of both the Complainant and the Respondent. - 36.
+The Inspector, Human Resources, shall monitor the implementation of the resolution, if appropriate. - 37.
+Where a complaint may constitute misconduct under the Police Act, the complaint shall be handled in accordance with Part 11 of the Police Act, and in the event of inconsistency between this Policy and the Police Act, the Police Act will govern.

-Police Act

-- 34. Where a complaint may constitute misconduct under the Police Act, the complaint must be handled in accordance with Part 11 of the Police Act. - 35.
-In the event of inconsistency between this policy and the Police Act, the Police Act will govern.